 Things are going to come up.
 They always do.
 Allowing yourself some flexibility actually helps you stay on track because it won’t completely throw off your system.

-Plus, having meals prepared allows more flexibility.
+Plus, having healthy meals pre-made allows more flexibility.
 For example, if you have frozen meals prepared ahead of time, an unexpected dinner guest isn’t a big deal.

 It’s also not the end of the world if your family voted against the meal you prepped and wanted one of the frozen casseroles instead.